 UNDERSTANDING THE SUICIDE MIND

-By Frank Kermit MA, Relationships
+by Frank Kermit

 In order to try and understand why someone may consider suicide an option, you must first enter the mindset.
 A person contemplating suicide is not taking the easy way out.

 To give you an idea of how a suicidal mind distorts perception, a suicidal person has the belief that all those people who love him or her, would actually be better off without them.
 It does not make logical sense.

-Here is another to help you understand: When you are in a suicidal mind state, the distortion on reality is that you can NOT remember a time you ever felt happy.
+When you are in a suicidal mind state, the distortion on reality is that you can NOT remember a time you ever felt happy.

 Divorced and single people, according to Stats Canada, commit suicide more often than married people.
 Partly because those who are divorced suffer greater losses than those who are simply alone.
 But in both cases, a very real factor is at play.

 I am writing this because I see many people right now in mourning.

 However, COMPASSION is part of the HEALING process.
 You have a choice, you can either show COMPASSION or you can DISPLAY anger to the person who committed suicide.